 Comberton Ramblers affiliation to The Ramblers brings us:

-- The opportunity to purchase Perkins Slade civil liability insurance at a specially negotiated price, available only to affiliates of the Ramblers – We have taken up this opportunity.
+- The opportunity for affiliates to purchase Hiscox civil liability insurance at a specially negotiated price – We have taken up this opportunity.

-- A free subscription to the quarterly Ramblers magazine Walk
+- A free subscription for the Club to the quarterly Ramblers magazine Walk.

 - Opportunities to help shape local Ramblers policy – e.g. access, footpath monitoring.

 - An invitation to members of affiliated clubs to participate in Ramblers walking festivals.